Dominic192939/OurProject/README.md

 # Project
 ## This is our first real Project!!!
-The project that the three of us have thought about is specifically intended for motorcycle riders.
+The project that the three of us have thought about is especially for the motorcyclists, for people who like to ride bikes, for runners and also for car drivers.
 The name of this Project:

 ## Initial situation
-With this program you need some information to be able to calculate your age.
-The information required is the year of birth, the month of birth and the birthday.

 ## Project goal
 The goal in the end is to create a functional program that can calculate your own age.